cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

 * 2 VotingPercentage: voting cover percentage 67%
 * 3 RelaySwitchTimeUnit: relay time base, 15 seconds, which is what peers comes to their scheduled relays.
 * 4 WakeUpTime: sleeping mode wake up random range 5 minutes
-* 5 SelfMiningTime: self mining qualify time 60 minutes.
+* 5 GenesisDefaultCoins: default coins 1,000,000
-* 6 GenesisDefaultCoins: default coins 1,000,000
+* 6 initial difficulty according to the BlockTime.
-* 7 initial difficulty according to the BlockTime.
+* 7 DefaultBlockTime :  5 minutes;
-* 8 BlockTimeDefault = default 5 minutes
+* 8 MaxBlockTime: 60 minutes, when no body mining, you have to generate blocks.
 * 9 auto-download total daily limit 20mb; files smaller than 2mb, video download 1%; auto-seeding on the download files.

 ## Community chain